hemenge133/actbluewinred/README.md

 5. Open Notebook file: `actblue.ipynb`

 ## Summary of findings
-- The most frequent donor has made in excess of 20,000 individual donations in approximately 1.333 years or ~40 times per day on average
+- The most frequent donor has made in excess of 20,000 individual donations in approximately 1.333 years or ~40 times per day on average.
+- If we make the assumption that First name, Last name, and 5 digit zipcode are uniquely identifying, the highest is 33,946 or an average of ~70 transactions per day, every day during this period.
 - The most amount of transactions by a donor in a single day is 4,441.
 2,876 have a positive value (see below issue with negative/zero valued transactions).
 This equates to 20-30 seconds on average between each transaction, depending if you count all transactions as valid or just the postive transactions.
 - More insights to come